OneLif2/ft_serial_servo_motor/README.md

 ![](reference/_output_example/read_all_info.png)

-## read_pos_ctr_offset
+## read_pos_ctr and read_pos_ctr_offset variable
-Use read_pos_ctr_offset to set read_pos_ctr (position counter) to zero before the motor starts.
+The read_pos_ctr_offset will set the read_pos_ctr (position counter) to zero before the motor starts.
 The position counter will not display correctly when the value is greater/smaller than about ±31000 (0xffff / 2 - offset), but will return to normal when the value is between -31xxx to 31xxx.
 ```python
 def change_mod(self, mode):
     if mode == 0: